Welcome to Spotlight. I’m Rena Dam.

 Inuit people believe that the lights are the land of the dead.
 They believe that dead friends in this land try to connect with living people.
 They think that this is what is happening when the lights change very fast.

-The lights often change shape and colour.
-The Scots call them "merry dancers" because of this movement.
+The lights often change shape and color.
+The Scots call them “merry dancers” because of this movement.
 Some Native Americans believe that they can connect with spirits of the dead by whistling at the lights.

 Danish people have a traditional story about the Northern Lights.
 They say that a group of large white birds called swans once flew too far north.
 The swans got caught in the ice.
 They moved their wings up and down, flapping to get free.
 Every time they flapped their wings, they made images in the sky.
 These images became the northern lights.

 But not every country had a nice story about the Northern Lights like the Danish.
 Some cultures believed that the Northern Lights represented evil.
 They were afraid of the lights.
 They thought the lights were a terrible force.
 And many people believed that the Northern Lights caused natural disasters, like earthquakes or floods.